How Will the Metaverse Affect Cloud Security?

 A hybrid cloud solution adopts a separate yet connected architecture comprised of on-premise, private, and public environments.
 You’re given the option to store sensitive data or run sensitive workloads on private servers.
 Encrypted APIs facilitate the security of workloads and data in transit between data centres and cloud environments.
 To minimise data exposure, it is recommended to host sensitive workloads in the private cloud and less sensitive workloads in the public cloud.

 The metaverse will be proven an essential technology for a number of sectors and industries.
 However, much like any new technological advance, security challenges will undoubtedly arise, namely the impact of the metaverse on cloud platforms.

-The metaverse will lead to a connection of more devices in the cloud, expanding the digital attack surface for organizations and individuals.
+The metaverse will lead to a connection of more devices in the cloud, expanding the digital attack surface for organisations and individuals.
 The use of blockchain as the inherent medium of exchange in the virtual world also raises questions about security in the cloud.
 Identity theft and theft of personally identifiable information in the metaverse remain critical areas of concern.